• Dr. Yossef Ben-Meir, President of the High Atlas Foundation

 Abderrahim Ouarghidi coordinates HAF's field activities with rural communities, including facilitating community meetings, assisting beneficiaries with project design and implementation, and carrying out HAF's participatory monitoring and evaluation program.
 He also provides training in participatory development to diverse groups both in the field and at the Center for Community Consensus-Building and Sustainable Development.
 Abderrahim received his Bachelor's degree in animal biology (2002) and his Master's degree in biodiversity (2007) from Cadi Ayyad University of Marrakech.
 His field research, focusing on traditional herbal remedies in the Zat and Imenane Valleys, allowed him to spend extensive periods of time living and working with rural communities.
 Abderrahim is currently pursuing his PhD in ethno-botany, ethno-medicine, and ethno-ecology - an interdisciplinary field that examines the traditional uses of plants and the conservation of their biodiversity.
 Born and raised in Marrakech, Abderrahim is fluent in Arabic, Tashlhait, French, and English.

-• Malika Kassi, Site Manager, Al Haouz Province
+• Malika Kassi, Site Manager, Director of Programs in Al Haouz Province

 Malika was born and raised in Ouarzazat and received her BA in English in 2009.
 She worked as a language and cross culture facilitator for the United States Peace Corps, and was also a translator on a water project at Dar Si Hmed for Development, Education and Culture.
 Malika speaks fluent Tashlhyt, Arabic, English and French, and benefited from a number of development and cross-cultural training programs and workshops.